-Mechanical aptitude tests are typically issued by an employer at the job application stage, and scoring well on this test can very well mean that you will get the job that you are seeking.
-Whether you are applying for a new job in a mechanical field, or a promotion to a new position, you more than likely will be required to pass a mechanical aptitude test prior to being offered the job that you seek.
+Employers typically use mechanical aptitude tests at the job application stage, and scoring well on this test can very well mean that you will get the job that you are seeking.
+Whether you are applying for a new job in a mechanical field, or promotion to a new position, you more than likely will be required to pass a mechanical aptitude test before being offered the job that you seek.

-There are many different tests that may be given to you, and which mechanical test that you are given by an employer may vary depending on what type of job you are applying for.
-These tests all have one thing in common- they test your ability to solve problems and troubleshoot problems on machines that you have not worked on before.
-These tests will usually present a figure or picture, and then ask what problems may be present in the figure, or perhaps ask how the machine will operate.
+You have to tackle a particular mechanical test for a specific machine related job.
+These tests all have one thing in common- they test your ability to solve problems and troubleshoot problems on tools that you have not worked on before.
+These tests will usually present a figure or picture, and then ask what issues may be present in the image, or perhaps ask how the machine will operate.

 For instance, often several gears or pulleys are arranged in a sequence.
-The test will then ask you based on a given direction of one gear or pulley turning, which direction other gears or pulleys will turn in relation to the first gear or pulley.
-These questions are usually presented to you in basic wording, and are often designed so that someone with a limited vocabulary or language skills will not have any problems understanding the questions on the mechanical aptitude test.
+The test will then ask you based on a given direction of one gear or pulley turning, which direction other gears or pulleys will rotate about the first gear or pulley.
+These questions are usually presented to you in necessary wording, and are often designed so that someone with a limited vocabulary or language skills will not have any problems understanding the questions on the mechanical aptitude test.

 Length of a Test